electron/electron/docs/api/session.md

 * `event` Event
 * `preconnectUrl` string
+* `allow_credentials` Boolean

-Emitted when Electron is about to preconnect `preconnectUrl`.
+Emitted when a render process requests preconnection to a URL.

 ### Instance Methods